j1rie/IRMP_STM32_KBD/README.md

 Repeat this as often as needed.

 You can test the keymap immediately with evtest: After pressing the button on the remote, evtest should show the corresponding key.
-At the end you may save the eeprom map as a backup.

 ## Lerning wakeup
 If the wakeup is empty, the first received IR data will be stored into the wakeup.